Entanglement Witness $2.0$: Compressed/Mirrored Entanglement Witnesses: Introduction

-An EW $W$ lies at the border of the set of separable states if there exists a separable state $\sigma\in S_{\rm sep}$ such that ${\rm tr}(W \sigma ) =0$ and no finer EW exists, then it is called \textit{optimal}~\cite{Optimal}.
-It is clear that any EW $W$ can be shifted by subtracting a positive operator such that it may lie at the border ( in Fig.~\ref{fig:pic} the EW $W^{(-)}$ is \textit{finer} than $W$ since it detects all entangled states of $W$ and more).
-An equivalent and \textit{operational} definition states that $W$ is optimal if and only if there is no other EW detecting all states that can be detected by $W$.
-Optimal EWs are the collections of \textit{finest} EWs.
+Recall, that if $W$ is an EW then geometrically it gives rise to a hyperplane $\Sigma$ in $D$-dimensional real space defined by $\Sigma=\{ A=A^\dagger\, |\, {\rm tr}(WA)=0\}$.
+A convex set of separable states is located only on one side of $\Sigma$ (cf. Fig. 1).
+Denote by $D(W)$ a set of states detected by $W$.
+One calls \cite{Optimal} EW $W'$ finer than $W$ if $D(W) \subset D(W')$.
+Finally, $W$ is optimal if there is no witness finer than $W$.
+Clearly, when $W$ is optimal the corresponding hyperplane $\Sigma$ touches a set of separable states (in Fig.~\ref{fig:pic} the EW $W^{(-)}$ is \textit{finer} than $W$ since it detects all entangled states of $W$ and more).
+It is clear that any EW $W$ can be shifted by subtracting a positive operator such that the corresponding $\Sigma$ touches the border of separable states.
 An EW $W$ is called \textit{decomposable} if it has a form $W = A + B^\Gamma$ for $A,B \geq 0$, where $B^\Gamma$ denotes the partial transposition on the operator $B$.
 An EW which is not of this form is called non-decomposable and can detect bound entangled states.
-Bound entanglement has been detected experimentally firstly for two photons entangled in their orbital angular momentum degrees of freedom~\cite{HL2013}.
+Bound entanglement has been detected experimentally for multipartite systems, such as four-qubit cases with polarization degrees of freedom~\cite{BE1, BE2}.
+Bipartite bound entanglement is the strongest form of bound entanglement and in 2013 it has been experimentally demonstrated by photons entangled in their orbital angular momentum degrees of freedom~\cite{HL2013}.